gtk-rs/lgpl-docs/gtk/vendor.md

 a `gdk_pixbuf::Pixbuf` to be displayed
 <!-- impl IconSet::fn render_icon_pixbuf -->
 Renders an icon using `gtk_render_icon_pixbuf`.
-In most cases, `WidgetExt::render_icon_pixbuf` is better, since it automatically provides most of the arguments from the current widget settings.
+In most cases, `Widget::render_icon_pixbuf` is better, since it automatically provides most of the arguments from the current widget settings.
 This function never returns `None`; if the icon can’t be rendered (perhaps because an image file fails to load), a default "missing